Smoke and Mirrors

-“So are they felindae or felinae?”
+“So are they felidae or felinae?”
 Madeline asked, remembering the name to be different when he said it earlier.

-“The entire category of cat-type shapeshifters is called felindae.
+“The entire category of cat-type shapeshifters is called felidae.
 Shapeshifters that would be considered big cats, like lions and tigers, are called pantherinae, and all the rest are considered felinae.”

 “Okay, thank you.”

-“Next we have the Dead, things like ghosts, poltergeists, and some with full blown consciousness, like spirits.
-Ghost are probably pretty similar to what you are familiar with, they are only partial beings that need to be disbursed.
+“Next we have the Dead, things like ghosts, poltergeists, and some with full-blown consciousness, like spirits.
+Ghosts are probably pretty similar to what you are familiar with; they are only partial beings that need to be disbursed.
 Poltergeists are energies that get attached to certain people, places, and things.
 The dead don’t mask anything about themselves.
 You’ll know a ghost when you see it.
-The only thing that might be difficult would be telling if it’s a really ghost or a fae trick.
+The thing that might be difficult for you will be telling if it’s a real ghost or a fae trick.
 Under normal circumstances, there’s no real danger.”

 “Not sure if I needed to know that.
-That’s really gross,” Madeline wrinkled up her nose in an expression of disgust.
+That’s absolutely gross,” Madeline wrinkled up her nose in an expression of disgust.